 What will on-campus housing options look like for the 2021-2022 academic year due to COVID-19?

-The university is planning to be back to face-to-face learning for fall 2021, and we anticipate many COVID-19 guidelines to still be in affect, such as mask-wearing and social distancing.
+We are offering both single and shared spaces for the 2021-2022 academic year.
+The university is planning to be back to face-to-face learning for fall 2021, and we anticipate some COVID-19 guidelines to still be in affect.
 As we get closer to fall 2021, we will update the LA County Public Health guidelines for all incoming residents and communicate out in a timely manner.
 We ask students to remain flexible as information for on-campus housing is frequently changing due to the COVID-19 pandemic.
 We will remain as transparent as possible throughout the process.

 How much is the housing application/activity fee for 2021-2022?

 The non-refundable fee included in the application is a $100.00 housing application/activity fee.
 Your application will not be considered complete until the fee is submitted.

 Is the housing application/activity fee refundable?